Skip to main content

 Caldo de Peixe (Fish Stew)

-Flavorful fish stew with potatoes, vegetables, and spices.
-Often served with rice or cachupa.
-A staple seafood dish.
+Fish stew with potatoes, vegetables, and spices, usually served over rice or with cachupa.
+It's an everyday seafood dish here.

 Pastéis de Milho (Cornflour Pastry)